The waters of Trois Ilets benefit from the shelter of Fort de France Bay giving visitors plenty of great spots for snorkeling.

 A third site to consider is Grand Anse d'Arlet.
 Known for being one of the best snorkeling beaches on the island, this locale can get busy on the weekends.
 Visit during the week for a more secluded feel and you may just be able to spot a sea turtle or two.

-The table below enables you to get some key facts regarding 5 of the most popular places to enjoy snorkeling in this area.
+The following chart summarizes a few details regarding 5 of the best places to go snorkeling in this area.

 |Pointe du Bout, 1.6 mi.
 Northwest of Central Trois Ilets|